Ken Reaves

 Kenneth Milton Reaves (born October 29, 1944) is an American former professional football player who was a cornerback and safety for 12 seasons in the National Football League (NFL) for the Atlanta Falcons, New Orleans Saints, and the St. Louis Cardinals.
+Reaves was selected to play in the 1970 Pro Bowl for his performance during the 1969 NFL season.
 He played college football for the Norfolk State Spartans.